b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 - Infant Baptism is wrong
 - ???

+People wouldn’t have worried about their baby dying before being baptized if they had ==temples== where the work could later be done by proxy.
+If the Nephites were practicing baptism for the dead, there would have been no need for Mormon (the prophet) to speak against infant baptism.
+If the age of accountability is an eternal principle, then Nephites wouldn’t be bothered at all&mdash; outside of the standard emotional reaction to the loss of a loved one, of course.

 &nbsp;

-It does not talk about temples, marriage, eternal marriage, afterlife, church leadership outside of First Presidency + Q15.
 Does it *demonstrate the need* for prophets?

-There are no “truly” LDS doctrines are in there:
+There are no LDS doctrines are in there:

 - Temples
 - Temple ordinances